NBA Rumors: Lakers Not Interested in Jason Kidd, Stephen A. Smith Says

 The Los Angeles Lakers’ disasterous season, which will result in Lebron James missing the playoffs for the first time in over a decade, is expected to lead to major changes in the offseason, most likely including the firing of current head coach Luke Walton.

-As to Walton’s replacement, rumors have centered on everyone from Los Angeles Clippers coach Doc Rivers – who agreed to an extension with the Clippers last week- to former Nets and Bucks coach Jason Kidd.
+As to Walton’s replacement, rumors have centered on everyone from Los Angeles Clippers coach Doc Rivers, who agreed to an extension with the Clippers last week, to former Nets and Bucks coach Jason Kidd.
 ESPN’s Adrian Wojnarowski reported on Twitter earlier this week that Kidd was likely “among the serious candidates” for the Los Angeles job, to the point where Kidd may hold off on accepting the coaching job at his alma mater, the University of California.

 Now, another report says the Lakers might not be interested in Kidd after all.